 We have seen a huge increase in demand for 3D printing generally in many types of industries and it is forecasted to be increasing continuously in the upcoming years too.

-There are many more options and possibilities with this specific trend and we can't wait to see more info about that.
+There are many more options and possibilities with this specific trend and we can't wait to see more advancement about this.

 Do you use your car often?
 Is it a part of your job?
 If yes, then this is something for you.
 Imagine being able to do basically everything within your vehicle.